31 Dec Gra’it by Bonollo. Shooting day in Venice, Part II

 Gra’it by Bonollo, shooting in Piazza San Marco

-This has been a particular difficult shooting: like said in the first part, Venice isn’t an easy city to program a photo session.
+This has been a particularly difficult shooting: like said in the first part, Venice isn’t an easy city to program a photo session.
 You can’t arrive easily with a car and just drop all your equipment in the place you want.
-You can off course take some Taxi-boat (as we did), but still there will be some distance to walk.
-With all the camera, lens and other kind of equipments – in the very hot summer days – is a difficult task.
-So for this reason we’ve decide to start out day quite early in the San Marco’s square with the first sun rays.
+You can, of course, take some Taxi-boat (as we did), but still, there will be some distance to walk.
+With all the camera, lens and other kinds of equipment – in the very hot summer days – is a difficult task.
+So, for this reason, we’ve decided to start out day quite early in the San Marco’s square with the first sun rays.

-The decision was quite good since we were able to get some photos with a very good light and without the usual crowded square.
+The decision was quite good since we were able to get some photos with a very good light and without the usually crowded square.

 The pictures at the Riva degli Schiavoni

 Then we moved on the front walk of the Piazza San Marco, the “Riva degli Schiavoni”.
 We took other pictures there with very good morning light and not so many tourists around.